McMahon Stadium: Seating

 With permanent seating totalling 35,650, the stadium is the fifth-largest stadium in Canada.
 It was expanded in several stages from its original 22,000-seat capacity in 1960 to 38,205 in 1988.

 More recent renovations in 2001 and 2005, in which luxury boxes replaced bleacher seating in the higher rows of the grandstands, reduced the capacity to 37,317 in 2001, and to its current 35,650 in 2005.
 In 2007, Calgary Stampeders president Ted Hellard proposed a further reduction of the stadium's capacity by approximately 4,200 seats to accommodate further luxury boxes, with renovations to be underwritten with personal seat licenses.

 For special events such as Grey Cup games, temporary bleachers have been built in the facility's end zones.
 These seats accounted for a stadium attendance record 46,020 spectators at the 97th Grey Cup, between the Montreal Alouettes and Saskatchewan Roughriders on November 29, 2009.

 Field

 The stadium features an infilled artificial FieldTurf field installed in 2006.
 Previously, the stadium installed its first AstroTurf artificial playing surface in 1975 amid concerns the original grass field (which was in place from the stadium's opening) would not withstand an intended increase in use of the stadium facilities by professional, amateur and recreational teams.
+The Field Turf has been replaced in 2014 and 2025.